AniketOxO/Eunonix/MONETIZATION_STRATEGY.md

-# LifeOS Monetization & Platform Strategy
+# Eunonix Monetization & Platform Strategy

 ## 🎯 Executive Summary

-LifeOS is positioned as **"The API of Human Emotion"** - the infrastructure layer for emotional technology.
-Like Stripe for payments or Auth0 for authentication, LifeOS provides emotional intelligence as a service.
+Eunonix is positioned as **"The API of Human Emotion"** - the infrastructure layer for emotional technology.
+Like Stripe for payments or Auth0 for authentication, Eunonix provides emotional intelligence as a service.

 ## 💰 Revenue Model